gear-foundation/gear-wiki/docs/examples/DeFi/crowdsale.md

 ## Conclusion

-The source code of this example of ICO smart contract and the example of an implementation of its testing is available on [Github](https://github.com/gear-foundation/dapps/tree/master/contracts/crowdsale).
+The source code of this example of ICO program and the example of an implementation of its testing is available on [Github](https://github.com/gear-foundation/dapps/tree/master/contracts/crowdsale).

-For more details about testing smart contracts written on Gear, refer to the [Program Testing](https://wiki.gear-tech.io/developing-contracts/testing) article.
+For more details about testing programs written on Gear, refer to the [Program Testing](https://wiki.gear-tech.io/developing-contracts/testing) article.